dark-Echo0/Build-a-Three-Tier-Web-App/README.md

 ## Logic tier

-For the logic tier, I will set up AWS Lambda functions in combination with API Gateway.
-These services will serve as the "brain" of the application, handling business logic and facilitating communication between the presentation tier and the data tier.
-API Gateway will receive user requests, route them to the appropriate Lambda functions, and return the responses, enabling dynamic interactions within the application.
+For the logic tier, I configured AWS Lambda functions in combination with API Gateway.
+Lambda should serve as the "brain" of the application, handling business logic and facilitating communication between the presentation tier and the data tier.
+API Gateway should receive user requests, route them to the appropriate Lambda functions, and return the responses, enabling dynamic interactions within the application.

 The Lambda function retrieves data by AWS SDK service, which allows it to interact directly with the DynamoDB table.
 Through this integration, the Lambda function can query the database and return the requested data to the user via API Gateway, enabling real-time, serverless data retrieval.